rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

 Even though this approach is simpler, it comes with a few disadvantages.
 When your offset becomes very long, the database query takes longer, which  can lead to a poor client-side performance while the UI waits for the next page of data.
-Also, offset/limit pagination cannot handlee deleted items in between queries.
+Also, offset/limit pagination cannot handle deleted items in between queries.
 For instance, if you query the first page and someone deletes an item, the offset would be wrong on the next page because the item count is off by one.
 You cannot easily overcome this problem with offset/limit pagination, which is why cursor-based pagination might be necessary.

 {{% sub_chapter_header "Cursor-based Pagination with Apollo Server and GraphQL" "apollo-server-cursor-based-pagination" %}}

 In cursor-based pagination, the offset is given an identifier called a **cursor** rather counting items like offset/limit pagination.
 The cursor can be used to expresse  "give me a limit of X items from cursor Y".
 A common approach to use dates (e.g. creation date of an entity in the database) to identify an item in the list.
 In our case, each message already has a `createdAt` date that is assigned to the entity when it is written to the database.
 Now we'll extend the *src/schema/message.js* which uses this field for a message.
-Afterward, you should be able to query this/ field in GraphQL Playground:
+Afterward, you should be able to query this field in GraphQL Playground:

 {{< highlight javascript "hl_lines=17" >}}
 import { gql } from 'apollo-server-express';